agittins/bermuda/README.md

 MQTT.
 It doesn't use the `bluetooth_proxy` capabilities which I feel are the future of home bluetooth networking (well, it is for my home, anyway!).

-ESPrescence looks cool, but I don't want to dedicate my nodes to non-esphome use, and again it doesn't leverage the bluetooth proxy features now in HA.
-I am probably reinventing a fair amount of ESPrescense's wheel.
+ESPresense looks cool, but I don't want to dedicate my nodes to non-esphome use, and again it doesn't leverage the bluetooth proxy features now in HA.
+I am probably reinventing a fair amount of ESPresense's wheel.

 ## Installation